-You may also give Items away without a trade, to bribe other players - "I'll give you my Aviator Hat if you won't help Launchpad fight Dr. NoGood."
+You may also give Items away without a trade, to bribe other players -"I'll give you my Pirate's Chest if you won't help in the fight against Wolfman."
 You may show your hand to others.
 Dunno why you'd want to, but whatever.